edwin-finance/docs/core-concepts/how-edwin-works.md

 ## Technical Implementation

-Edwin is built with TypeScript, offeri  ng:
+Edwin is built with TypeScript, offering:
 - Modern development experience
 - Easy integration with existing TypeScript/JavaScript projects
 - Comprehensive type definitions for all interfaces